SIC Program

 Further information and dates can be found in the e-Campus.

-“I have fond memories of the SIC Program at the beginning of my studies: our dedicated tutor made it much easier for me to start my studies with lots of helpful tips and information about studying, the campus and student life.”
+“I have fond memories of the SIC program at the beginning of my studies: our dedicated tutor made it much easier for me to start my studies with lots of helpful tips and information about studying, the campus and student life.”

 Mariella Rüttenauer, Marketing degree course

-Vivian Speidel, Studiengang Controlling
+Vivian Speidel, Controlling degree program

-Patrick Rettenmayr, Controlling degree course
+Patrick Rettenmayr, Controlling degree program

 "When I started my studies at Pforzheim University last year in the first semester and was supposed to take part in the SIC program, I had mixed feelings about the days.
 You had to arrive at the university before the regular start of the semester and the training was scheduled over several days.

-Looking back, however, I am very glad that I took part in the program, as I was immediately integrated into the university.
+In hindsight, however, I am very glad that I took part in the program, as I was immediately integrated into the university.
 You had the opportunity to get to know many fellow students, mostly even from your own degree program, and were also introduced to the topic of business administration in a very practical way through the case study.
-You were able to develop your presentation skills and have a lot of fun during the video shoots, for example.”
+You were able to develop your presentation skills and have a lot of fun during the video shoots, for example."

 Nele Melissa Schneider, International Business degree program